rituprasad92/digital-frameworks-hw/homework2.md

 NO. TIMES HIGGINS VOTED AGAINST PELOSI: 221

+In general, Clay Higgins votes with his party.
+He is a self-identified Constitutionalist and is in general very conservative and supports the current administration.

 **Interesting find: Higgins voted with Pelosi and against Nunes and Scalise on H.R.998, the SCRUB act.**
   >> https://www.congress.gov/bill/115th-congress/house-bill/998/text
   >> This bill was called the SCRUB act, or: "Searching for and Cutting Regulations that are Unnecessarily Burdensome Act"